Sustainability

 Sustainable mobility

-From our arrival in Benicasim we promote the use of public or collective transport to reach the concert venue, enabling a bus line that connects with the beaches of Benicàssim and special transfers to the airport.
-We started campaigns to encourage our audience to share a vehicle to come to the festival.
+Since our arrival in Benicasim, we have advocated for the use of public or collective transport to reach the concert venue, setting up a bus line that connects with the beaches of Benicàssim and special transfers to the airport.
+We started campaigns to encourage our audience to share vehicles when coming to the festival.

 2010